tira-io/tira/documentation/development/devenvironment.rst

 =======================  ======================

 .. attention:: The reverse proxy only serves ``https``.
 Your browser should tell you that it does not trust the
     certificate.
 This happens since we self-signed the certificate used by the development deployment.
-You tell your browser to connect anyway.
+You can tell your browser to connect anyway.

 .. note:: If you can not connect to a service or it tells you that there was a protocol error or similar, check the